jchunky/cheatsheets/Ruby-Cheatsheet.md

 "Hello”.upcase # “HELLO”
 "Hello”.downcase # “hello”
 “hello”.capitalize # “Hello”
-“Hello”.include? “i” # equals to false because there is no i in Hello
+“Hello”.include? “i” # Equals to false because there is no i in Hello
 “Hello”.gsub!(/e/, “o”) # Hollo
 "1".to_i # transform string to integer –– 1
-"test".to_sym # converts to :test
+"test".to_sym # Converts to :test
 "test".intern # :test
 :test.to_s # converts to "test"
+"bla,bla".split(“,”) # Returns an array ["bla", "bla"]
 ```

 ## User Input